aruba/central-python-workflows/rest-api-python-scripts/README.md

 cd central-api-getting-started
 python3 -m venv venv
 source venv/bin/activate

 pip install -r requirements.txt
 ```

+### [Beginners] - Creating API token using OAUTH and Making an API Call

+In this section, two different approaches for authentication and authorization are shown.
+They all use Python and offers the same set of operations.

+1. [central_global](/rest-api-python-scripts/central_global) - offers operations in a single Python file and all commands in global namespace.

+2. [central_function](/rest-api-python-scripts/central_function) - offers operations using Python functions()

 ### 1. central_global

 * Every variable and command in a single Python file and all commands in the global namespace.
-This is aimed at those inexperienced with the Python language and the author hopes that presenting the workflow in a series of sequential commands, the user will grasp the various steps of the workflow.
+This is aimed at those inexperienced with the Python language and the author hopes that presenting the workflow in a series of sequential commands, the user will grasp the various steps of the script.
-* The workflow comprises of two .py files.
+* This folder comprises of two .py files.
 One to run a full authentication workflow, requiring the user's Central password, and one utilising a locally stored refresh token.
-* During the successful operation of the full authentication workflow 'central_full_auth_global.py' a YAML file is created in the folder from which the Python file is run, and the refresh token is written to this file named 'refresh_token.yaml'.
+* During the successful operation of the full authentication script 'central_full_auth_global.py' a YAML file is created in the folder from which the Python file is run, and the refresh token is written to this file named 'refresh_token.yaml'.
-* With a valid 'refresh_token.yaml' file, the user can choose to run the full authentication workflow again, requiring their password, or run the 'central_refresh_global.py' file.
+* With a valid 'refresh_token.yaml' file, the user can choose to run the full authentication script again, requiring their password, or run the 'central_refresh_global.py' file.
-* Both workflows, if successful, create a new 'refresh_token.yaml' file and return an access token.
+* Both approaches, if successful, create a new 'refresh_token.yaml' file.
-* As an example of how to use the access token, both workflows finish by making a GET call to the AP URL, printing the results of the call to screen.
+* As an example of how to use the access token, both scripts finish by making a GET call to the AP URL, printing the results of the call to screen.

 #### central_global: Step-by-Step